2022 Classic Ride Guide Vol I

 Buses will depart from and return to the Sheraton Portland Airport Hotel.
 If you’re staying elsewhere, check with your lodging provider to see if they will shuttle you to the Sheraton.

-Cycle Oregon offers week-long parking for riders near camp.
+Cycle Oregon provides week-long parking for riders near the start/finish site.
 Parking passes are available here for $30 until August 22.
-(You can also purchase one in camp at the Gift Shop).
+We will post specific directions to the parking area as we draw closer to the event.
+Driving directions will also be on the parking pass that will be mailed to you in late August.
 Security is provided from dusk to dawn.
-Driving directions will be on the parking pass that will be mailed to you in late August.
-(For more help adding to your order, click here.)

 Ship Your Bike